How many people in the UK have herpes?

 As the first herpes outbreak is usually the most severe, it can take a few weeks to completely heal.
 Any outbreaks that follow tend to be less harsh on the body and will typically pass within a few days of starting treatment.

-During outbreaks, it’s important to keep the affected areas clean and be conscious to the condition, so that you can take appropriate measures to prevent the risk of passing the virus on to other people.
-This includes abstaining from sexual activity or kissing while symptoms are present, regularly using condoms, keeping your hands clean and avoiding skin-to-skin contact with infected areas.
+During outbreaks, it’s important to keep the affected areas clean and be conscious of the condition, so that you can take appropriate measures to prevent the risk of passing the virus on to other people.
+This includes abstaining from sexual activity or kissing while symptoms are present, regularly using condoms, keeping your hands clean, and avoiding skin-to-skin contact with infected areas.

 Always wash your hands after applying any creams and cover up any burst blisters with sterile dressings to further reduce the risk of skin-to-skin contact.